mfalaize/cv-generator/README.md

 ####Getting started

-To create your own CV, you can easily download the application and launch the index.html with your favourite browser and let you guide by the generator.
+To create your own CV, you can easily download the application, put it in your a web server (e.g. Apache Server) and launch the index.html with your favourite browser and let you guide by the generator.

 Another way is to fork this repository and manually modify <code>cv/data/data_{yourLanguage}.json</code> (or create one from existing) and <code>cv/locale/locales.json</code>.
 The architecture of the json files should be easily understandable.
 Then change the picture present in <code>cv/img/identity.jpeg</code> by your own.
 Finally you just have to keep all the <code>cv</code> directory content and launch index.html from it.